tim273/weather_radio_scripts/README.md

 ### OS Install

-Once you have all that equipment download Raspbian Jessie Lite from https://www.raspberrypi.org/downloads/raspbian and follow these instructions to put it on the microSD card: https://www.raspberrypi.org/documentation/installation/installing-images/   Once the OS is installed on the SD card, insert it into the Pi, connect the network cable, HDMI to a monitor or TV, and a USB keyboard (mouse not needed).
+Once you have all that equipment download Raspbian Jessie Lite from https://www.raspberrypi.org/downloads/raspbian and follow these instructions to put it on the microSD card: https://www.raspberrypi.org/documentation/installation/installing-images/   Once the OS is installed on the microSD card, insert it into the Pi, connect the network cable, HDMI to a monitor or TV, and a USB keyboard (mouse not needed).
 You can also plug in the RTL SDR and hook it up to the antenna.
 Finally, plug in the power.

-Once booted, log in with username pi and password raspberry, then type:
+Once booted, you will be presented with a log in prompt.
+There is no user interface on the lite version of Raspbian because it is not needed since we will be running the Raspberry Pi headless.
+Log in with username pi and password raspberry, then type:

     sudo raspi-config